 Organizations can use the collected incident data to disseminate information across the organization for better decision making and enhanced EHS procedures.

-If you need more information about how ESC has helped other leading companies develop best practice incident and integrated EHS programs, please contact us.
+If you need more information about how ESC has helped other leading companies develop best practice incidents and integrated EHS programs, please contact us.